csae-coders-corner/Adding-Statistics-to-a-Table-in-STATA/README.md

 I recently asked CSAE colleagues about the best way of adding statistics to a table in Stata, and was surprised to hear that people were doing it in a few different ways, some more complicated than others.
 I wanted to share some of the useful advice I received on doing this with esttab and estadd, using a very simple example that adds the following statistics:

-(i) the median of the control group;
+1. the median of the control group;

-(ii) the beta coefficient, in terms of the standard deviation of the control group;
+2. the beta coefficient, in terms of the standard deviation of the control group;

-(iii) the p-value from a simple post-estimation t-test for coefficient equality.
+3. the p-value from a simple post-estimation t-test for coefficient equality.

 First, generate the median of the variable X1 for the control group: